 A K-12 teacher for almost three decades, Angelia Perkins loves challenges.

-But the COVID-19 pandemic threw “chaos” at the Lawrence High School photography teacher that remains difficult to define, Perkins told the Lawrence Times in an email interview.
+But the COVID-19 pandemic threw “chaos” at the Lawrence High School photography teacher that remains difficult to define, Perkins said in an email interview.

 “I feel like I have been in a fog for the last year,” she said.
 “My 28 years of teaching experience was wiped away and I felt like a first-year teacher only without any training.
 I am a people person and for the most part, I have lost contact with many students with their cameras off and some may only type a message periodically in the chat.
 It is maddening to not have the hands-on experience that the visual arts demands.”